jddecker/jddecker.github.io/content/blog/hello world/index.md

 Just add this to a YAML file in the `.github/workflows` folder.
 I called my file `zola-build.yml`.

-Then set your Github Pages settings to *deploy from a branch* and set that branch to *gh-pages* and the *root* folder.
-I couldn't get it to build directly to a folder on the main branch, but GitHub Pages allows you to place your static website files in a *gh-pages* branch to make them publicly accessible.
+In your GitHub repository settings, set the Pages source to "Deploy from a branch" and point it to the `gh-pages` branch.
+The Action handles the heavy lifting: every time I push to main, it builds the site and pushes the static files to that deployment branch automatically.

 ![GitHub Pages settings: 'Deploy from a branch' configuration](deploy%20from%20a%20branch.webp)